 If you’ve never had one before, it’s imperative you get medical attention.
 Anxiety attacks have similar symptoms to other, more serious health problems.
 If you’re certain it’s an anxiety attack, try the following:

 - Breathe deeply.
 Focus on breathing into your stomach with slow, purposeful breaths.
-Inhale to the count of 5, hold your breathe, and exhale to the count of 5.
+Inhale to the count of 5, hold your breath, and exhale to the count of 5.

 - Tell yourself good things.
 Pay attention to what you’re saying to yourself, and change it.
 Repeat phrases like ‘this feeling will pass’, ‘I will be okay’, ‘I feel calm and relaxed’.
 Even If you may not feel those things right away, with practice it will get easier to believe.